-This Policy applies to all staff employed by the College including agency staff/'workers', volunteers and contractors.
+This policy and its procedure apply to all employees of the College (including those within the wider University of Bolton Group), as well as those employed / engaged on agency / workers, temporary or fixed term contracts.
 All have a legal responsibility to take seriously any adult at risk concerns that come to our attention and follow the procedures given.